plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 ### Generic Setup

-All settings for control panels are stored in the registry.xml Generic Setup file.
+All settings for control panels are stored in the {file}`registry.xml` Generic Setup file.
 This file can be exported through the Management Interface.

 Go to the Plone Site Setup, choose {guilabel}`Management Interface` from the "Advanced" section.